 How to Adjust Drum Brakes?

 However, regular adjustment of these brakes ensures that they respond quickly whenever you engage them.
 You need to always ensure your brakes are working properly before hitting the road because your life depends on it.
-The paragraphs below provide a practical explanation of drum brakes adjustment.
+The paragraphs below provide a practical explanation of drum brake adjustment.

 How To Adjust Drum Brakes